giellalt/lang-lut/lut.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/symbols.lexc)</small>Prefixes
+Prefixes in the Lushootseed language are bound to beginning of other words.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/symbols.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/prefixes.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/prefixes.lexc)</small>Noun inflection
 The Lushootseed language nouns inflect in time person aspect.